Alexander Tait (poet): Poetry

-His poem and song titles include a version of Burns's "The Kirk's Alarm" under the title "Composed by Plotcock, the Foul Thief's Exciseman." with some original content; "Sillar and Tait; or, Tit for Tat"; "The Author's Nativity"; "The Lady Ballochmyle's Chariot"; "Colsfield's Hawks and Greyhounds"; "Illumination of Tarbolton on the Recovery of his Majesty"; "Battle of the Largs"; "The Burial of Lord Abercorn" He also composed verses on Loncartie, Dunkeld, Aberlemny, Roslin and other places.
+His poem and song titles include a version of Burns's "The Kirk's Alarm" under the title "Composed by Plotcock, the Foul Thief's Exciseman." with some original content: "Sillar and Tait; or, Tit for Tat"; "The Author's Nativity"; "The Lady Ballochmyle's Chariot"; "Colsfield's Hawks and Greyhounds"; "Illumination of Tarbolton on the Recovery of his Majesty"; "Battle of the Largs"; and "The Burial of Lord Abercorn".
+He also composed verses on Loncartie, Dunkeld, Aberlemny, Roslin and other places.

 Robert Burns, David Sillar, Claud Alexander of Ballochmyle, his wife Helenora and several others feature in his poems.
 His poetry has few admirers and Mackay describes his efforts as "Ungrammatical, defective in metre and deficient in rhyme."
-Paterson states that ".. that his pieces would, in short, be intolerable but for their absurdity, .."
+Paterson states that ".. that his pieces would, in short, be intolerable but for their absurdity..."
 Local events and personalities were the subject of his poems, giving them a local significance.